emberjs/rfcs/text/0000-embroider-v2-package-format.md

 // assuming your ownConfig is `{ coolFeature: true }`.
 ```

-Since `getOwnConfig` accesses the output of your `configure` build-hook, you have a place to run arbitrary
+Since `getOwnConfig` accesses the output of your `configure` build-hook, you have a place to run arbitrary build-time code and inject the results into runtime Javascript.

 ### Javascript Macro: getConfig